-Between 100 million to 1 billion birds in the United States die each year from flying into windows.
+According to the American Bird Conservancy, 365 million to one billion birds in the United States die each year from flying into windows.
 More than half of window strikes are fatal for birds.

-Birds hit windows during the day because they may see vegetation reflected in your window and think it’s an open area to fly through.
+Birds tend to hit windows during the day because they might see vegetation reflected in and think it’s an open area to fly through.
 At night, migratory birds are susceptible to hitting windows illuminated by light as they travel.
+This is especially common in the spring and fall during migration.

-So, how do you prevent birds from flying into your windows?
-Here are four simple tips to make your house, townhome or apartment safer for them.
+So, how can you help prevent birds from flying into your windows?
+I wanted to share four simple tips to make your house, townhome or apartment safer for them below.
+I’ve implemented these tips and found them painless and easy to implement.

 Where you hang your bird feeders makes a difference in reducing window strikes.
-Wild Bird’s Unlimited recommends you hang feeders either within three feet (one meter) or more than 10 feet away (3+ meters) from windows.
+Wild Bird’s Unlimited recommends hanging feeders either within three feet (one meter) or more than 10 feet away (3+ meters) from windows.
+I go with the 10+ feet away approach and it’s been working well for me.

-If birds are startled at your feeders for whatever reason, keeping them within three feet will prevent them from gaining enough speed to hit your window with harmful force.
+If birds are startled at your feeders for whatever reason, keeping them within three feet will prevent them from gaining enough speed to hit windows with harmful force.
 Keeping feeders more than 10 feet away gives them plenty of room to maneuver.

-How to Attract Blue Jays to Your Bird Feeder – Everything You Need to Know
+Other Dan’s Bird Bites Content: How to Attract Blue Jays to Your Bird Feeder

-2. Buy Special Window Decals to Stop Bird Strikes
+2. Buy Window Decals to Prevent Bird Strikes

-There are several decal options available at bird stores or online.
+There are several decal options available at bird retail stores or online.
 Here are a couple you can buy from Amazon.
+I personally use the white stickers below and have seen a noticeable decline in the Sparrows that used to hit my window since implementing them.
+They’re cheap and worth the investment on any trouble spots at your home.

 Anti-Collision Window Clings Bird Alert Collision Decals to Prevent Bird Strikes on Window Glass